EdWordy/Folio-Text-Editor/README.md

 # Text Editor
-A simple text editor, with basic functionality, written in VS[^1].
+A simple text editor, with basic functionality, written in VS[^1] using Avalonia.

 - Current Version: 0.0.5